24 Jun 2010 19:49

 "Many so called strength training programs are built based on universal assumptions about strength development.
 These programs could rightfully be called “post facto” programs.
 Meaning they become strength training programs after these assumptions are met.
 People caught up in the cookie cutter mentality are caught up in this post facto philosophy: “I am a strength trainee because I do this.”

 The full-body "intermediate 5x5" is supposed to be optimal, for instance, based on one's "training age".
-Yet very few trainees have one "training age".
+Yet very few trainees have one training age.
 The very concept of a training age is completely flawed since different skills will have different ages.
 You may be surprised at just how far we can break things down.
-Explosiveness, maximal strength, anaerobic capacity, general physical preparedness, etc. all determine how a trainee responds to any particular training regimen.
+Explosiveness, maximal strength, anaerobic capacity, and even mobility, all determine how a trainee responds to any particular training regimen.
 And those are just the tip of the iceberg.
 These individual differences in response to exercise are the bane of the cookie-cutter purveyor.

 Entire programs have been written, for instance, based on the need to optimize protein synthesis.
 It is hard to imagine any organized system of training based on a metabolic physical response that we cannot directly observe, yet high sounding terms like protein synthesis can easily trump more general sounding terms like 'performance based' even though performance is something that can we can observe, in terms of quality or quantity, and react to.

 More often still are training programs based on "optimizing" single parameters of resistance training.
-Work per unit of time, or "density", for instance, is the parameter that Stahley's Escalating Density Training seeks to optimize.
-Whether the bodybuilding or strength versions of this training scheme the focus on time means making volume and intensity suboptimal, among other parameters.
+Work per unit of time, or "density", for instance, is the parameter that Staley's Escalating Density Training seeks to optimize.
+Whether the bodybuilding or strength versions of this training scheme, the focus on time means making volume and intensity suboptimal, among other parameters.

 We have also seen Optimized Volume Training, High Frequency Training, Hypertrophy Specific Training, and many other programs that seek to manipulate a single variable.
 HST, for example, seeks to manipulate resistance training adaptation through a "planned deconditioning" period.
 What all of these types of programs have in common are the commitment to a single idea or theory.
 The other overriding aspect of these programs is what this blog series is all about.
 They all seem to be based on taking programs that would normally fail (suboptimal) and "fixing" them by manipulating one magic variable.
 So again we have training that is based on the avoidance of failure rather than the seeking out of success!